cassianotadaoyasumitsu/kazan/README.md

 rails s
 ```

-### The last result should show: "All Done", if you have any problem, feel free to ask
+### The last result should show: "All Done", if you have any problem, feel free to run
 ```bash
 rails db:drop
 ```